Skilled Trades: Jerry Van Couwenberghe, Manager, Plant Operations

 - Building electrical, pneumatic and digital control systems

 - Cooling tower start up, shut down and maintenance

 - Walk in coolers and freezers

-Boiler and Refrigeration Operations: Gary Taylor, Director, Plant Operations
+Boiler and Refrigeration Operations: Gary Taylor, Associate Director, Plant Operations

 Boiler and Refrigeration Operating Engineers are responsible for the continuous operation of the Central Steam Heating Plant.
 The Central Steam Heating Plant provides steam to heat ten (10) buildings on campus.
 This steam is used directly in air handling systems to provide heat, to convert cold water into hot water for building heating, and a refrigeration cycle to provide cooling for the Mardigian Library.

 In addition to the Central Steam Plant, Boiler and Refrigeration Operators work around the clock 365 days per year to operate other building systems.
 Operators monitor all building mechanical spaces three (3) times per day, or once per shift.
 Operators are first responders after hours for everything from tripped circuit breakers to leaks inside or outside of buildings.
 Boiler and Refrigeration Operators monitor individual building chillers, roof top units, air handlers, boilers, and hot water heaters.
 They also inspect fire suppression system valves and respond along with Campus Police to fire alarms and other building problems after hours.
 Boiler and Refrigeration Operators also schedule building heating and cooling systems for after hours and special events.
 All operators are fully licensed by the City of Dearborn or the City of Detroit as Boiler and Refrigeration Operators.